jebowe3/DH-Mapping/README.md

 ).done(function(sherlockPts) {
 ```

-Now, save your edits to the index.html file and refresh your web map in atom-live-server.
+Now, save your edits to the index.html file and refresh your web map in Live Server.
 You should notice a lot of blue markers now appear.
 Hover over them and you will see detailed descriptions of each points.
 Also notice that there is a filter button under the zoom control in the top left corner.
 If you click on this, you will see that you can filter the points by story name.

 ![Finished Live Server Map](images/web-map-finished.png)
 **Figure 28**.
-The finished web map in atom-live-server.
+The finished web map in Live Server.

 ### Step 4: Explanation of the Code Behind the Web Map
 You may be wondering what the all of this code in the index.html file is doing.
 If not, feel free to skip this section, but if so, the following describes the main components of this code.